patrickmmartin/errorcodeNX/article.md

 Problem statement
 --------

-High quality software requires a well defined and straightforward error handling strategy to allow a system to protect or check its invariants in the face of unexpected input or runtime state.
+High quality software requires a well defined and straightforward error handling strategy to allow a system to protect or verify its invariants in the face of unexpected input or runtime state.
 There are many positions taken on how to achieve this see [Google 2015], [Bloomberg 2015] [Mozilla 2015] [Wikipedia 2015].
 It seems clear that there is not yet a concensus on the issue.
-However, error handing is still everyone's responsibility and particularly so for applications coded in c++ and C. In this article we will make a proposal, which we'll call `error_id` which can be used an _identity_ concept (concept with a little "c") to ensure when a specific course of action is desired, the error state reported by an API can be unambiguously recognised at arbitrarily remote call sites.
+Nevertheless, error handing is everyone's responsibility and particularly so for applications coded in c++ and C. In this article we will make a proposal, which we'll call `error_id` which can be used an _identity_ concept (concept with a little "c") to ensure when a specific course of action is desired, the error state reported by an API can be unambiguously recognised at arbitrarily remote call sites.
 Note that Ruby's symbols [Ruby 2015] and Clojure's keywords [Clojure 2015] supply similar concepts supported at the language level.

 Review of c++ and C approaches
 ------------------------------

 A very common style for reporting from functions in C/c++ is using ```enum``` or ```int``` values to enumerate all possible reported statuses and returning these values from library calls.
 An extension of this approach is to encode a value and some additional category info into an integral value, forming a system of return statuses like HRESULT [Wikipedia 2015].
-However these different set of independent ```enum``` and ```int``` return values cause significant issues when interfaces must be composed that themselves must define new return statuses.
+However these different set of independent ```enum``` and ```int``` return values cause significant issues from the mapping of these independent sets when interfaces must be composed into new interfaces that themselves must define new return statuses.
 HRESULT-style status values do not have this issue, but a given system must have all possible error return statuses registered, so that they can be reported and handled consistently.
 This scales poorly to larger software system.
-Note that in COM HRESULTS can in principle be the outcome of IPC calls, thus extending other universes of HRESULT values.
+Note that in COM/DCOM HRESULTS can be the outcome of IPC calls, thus extending into other universes of HRESULT values.
 It is possible to define even more complex error handling schemes, such as registering callbacks or having an explicit error stack.
 And finally, global or thread-local system library variables for an `errno` style approach are of course available, with the usual basket of caveats.

-Fundamentally, when library boundaries are crossed the net outcome is that without access to a shared _identity_ type whose value describes the status the solutions all tends towards the familiar "a non zero return result indicates an error", which is indeed sensibly enough the position of many error handling schemes employing return codes only.
+Fundamentally, the problem when library boundaries are crossed is that without access to a shared _identity_ type whose value describes the status the solutions all tends towards the familiar "a non zero return result indicates an error", which is indeed sensibly enough the position of many error handling schemes employing return codes exclusively.
 Schemes have been constructed to allow additional information relevant to that status to be extracted, but composing them can be difficult or verbose.
 The concern is that a large amount of code becomes devoted to merely mapping values between the return code sets of various libraries, which has a number of critiques on how this will scale:
 * claiming to handle the return codes from dependency systems (and transitively via their dependencies) is a forward commitment, which may or not remain valid over time
 * the amount of code written / code paths will result in issues